-When it comes to maximizing video content, I start with genuine purpose.
-Forget the BS already.
-One of the most common fails I see in video production is the presentation of an extensive amount of information without a personal connection.
-We’ve surpassed the persuasive talking head era and live in a time where perception is everything.
-Telling consumers what to do or how you’re better doesn’t always resonate well.
+When it comes to maximizing video content, starting with genuine purpose is essential.
+Forget the fluff already.
+One of the most common fails I see in video production is: too much information and zero personal connection.
+We’ve surpassed the persuasive talking head era.
+Creators need to understand that perception is everything now.
+But this doesn’t give you a reason to be cheesy, fake or lie.
+Talking about yourself, what you do or how you’re better isn’t impactful either.

-Don’t get me wrong, every video has it’s place.
+Don’t get me wrong – every video has it’s place.
+Sometimes you have to explain things.
+But purposing every video is key.
 TV commercials and video ads are a completely different spectrum.
-When you’re investing in on-site, youtube or social media video campaigns – the message needs to be precise and real.
-This allows you to take advantage of organic search traffic and consumer intent.
+Even on-site, youtube or social media video campaigns should involve unique messaging.
+A strategy helps you take advantage of organic search traffic, consumer intent and relevant viewing.
 The more original you are, the easier it is to stand out within your industry.

 Key 2.
 Capturing Purposeful Topics.

 Video content doesn’t always need to follow a certain set of deliverables.
 When you think about it, videos are rarely the last step of the conversion cycle.
-When someone stumbles across a video, they tend to be in the awareness phase.
+They tend to be viewed during the awareness phase.
 In other words, hard selling via video can create a negative first impression from the jump.
 PreFocusing on topics that nurture your audience is a great way to encourage them to buy in – whether they intend to buy now or down the road.
 This is where my passion lies in maximizing video content.

 What I’ve learned over the last decade is that consumers are beginning to value who they give their money to.
-Deals, promises or ego-boosting-media has created a purchase hesitancy that’s been difficult to overcome.
-This is why I encourage you to avoid seeking popular topics and consider the power of your origin story.
-Explaining your reasoning for launch and how you’ve came to be is a huge selling point.
-Don’t you want potential customers to know you’re risking it all for them?
-Video topics that don’t tie into value propositions strictly become sources of information.
-Comparing yourself to other options is risky and one wrong word could place you at the bottom of the totem pole.
+Deals, promises or ego-boosting-media has created purchase hesitancy.
+This is why I encourage clients to avoid popular topics and consider the power of your origin story.
+Most consumers want to know why you launched and how you came to be!
+They want to see where you’re committed to them!
+Video topics that don’t tie into a brand’s value propositions is strictly informative or entertaining.
+Do you want attention or company growth?

-Although competitive corporations invest in smear tactics, losing sight of the customer can cause you to lose the sale altogether.
+Although competitive corporations often invest in smear tactics, losing sight of the customer can cause you to tarnish the sale altogether.
 There are a number of ways to position your product or service without seeming pushy.
 Instead of telling people why they should buy in, discuss 3-5 ways they benefit from you.
 Instead of shoving features down consumer’s throats, talk about why you developed them.
 Instead of promoting a general testimonial, sit down with the customer and talk with them about their experience.
-I could go on and on, but this is what I do for a living – so I have to create a little suspense.

 Before I explain how I maximized their videos, let’s talk more about breaking down topics.